sharanya200224/sharanya200224/README.md

 **Know:** Python, SQL, HTML, CSS, JS, Snowflake, Django, Django REST Framework, FastAPI, Flask

-## Experience
+## 💼 Experience

-**AI/ML Intern** — CodeLab Systems
+- **AI/ML Intern — CodeLab Systems** (Dec 2024 – Feb 2025)
   Worked on Artificial Intelligence and Machine Learning tasks, including data preprocessing, model development, and evaluation.

+## 🚀 Featured Projects

+- **Cocoa Butter Quality Prediction** — A machine learning model built with Python and Scikit-learn to classify cocoa butter quality.
+Used SHAP for feature-importance analysis and was selected for the KSCST State-Level Project Exhibition.

+- **Real Estate Booking Management System** — A Django web app for managing property listings, bookings, and enquiries.
+Includes user/realtor registration, rental agreements, and visit scheduling.

-**Project: Metabolic Syndrome Classification** — Built predictive classification models to detect metabolic syndrome using structured health data, involving data cleaning, exploratory data analysis, and model evaluation.
+- **Metabolic Syndrome Detection** — Logistic Regression and Random Forest models to detect metabolic syndrome from health data.
+Deployed as APIs using Flask and FastAPI.

+- **RAG-Powered Project Intelligence Assistant** — An AI document assistant using RAG, FAISS, and LangChain for semantic search.
+Answers are generated via the Groq LLM API, with a Streamlit interface.

+- **Automatic Tollgate System** — An automated toll system that detects vehicles and controls the gate without manual intervention.
+Built using sensor/RFID-based detection and gate control logic.